Sylius/ShopApiPlugin/doc/Cookbook.md

     }
 }
 ```
-and this is configured like this:
+and this is configured like this (xml is used for reference yaml works as well):
 ```xml
 <service class="NiceTotalView"
          id="app.factory.nice_total_view_factory"